Wednesday’s Viewing Picks

 E!
 News — E!, 11 p.m.

-Rachel Dratch’s Late Night Snack: Late Snack Special: Best of Food — truTV, 11:30 p.m.
+Rachel Dratch’s Late Night Snack: Late Night Snack Special: Best of Animation — truTV, 11:30 p.m.

 The Late Show With Stephen Colbert — CBS, 11:35 p.m.